aedobbyn/menu-builder/README.md

-# Food for Thought
+# Food for Thought :ramen:

 This is a working exploration of food and that touches upon a few things: APIs, algorithms, simulations, web scraping, NLP, networks.
-The :construction: [very much under construction writeup](./compile/writeup.md) :construction: walks through the highlights.
+The :construction: [very much under construction **writeup**](./compile/writeup.md) :construction: walks through the highlights.

 The main poriton of this project is a daily menu planning and optimization using foods from the [USDA food database](https://ndb.nal.usda.gov/ndb/doc/index) and the `Rglpk` package interface to the [GNU linear programming solver](https://www.gnu.org/software/glpk/) to implement an algorithmic solution to a given menu if one exists.
 This minimizes the cost of each menu while keeping us above the minimum daily nutrient values and below the daily maximum "must restrict" values.
 If solving isn't possible, we move to swapping foods in and out of the menu.
 We'll simulate what proportion of menus are solvable with 0 or more swaps.

 The latest phase is intended to optimize the tastiness of menus.
 Menus were scraped from [Allrecipes](http://allrecipes.com)  in order to identify which foods tend to co-occur in menus in which portion sizes.
 The adventure of getting portion sizes from wild recipes is most of what `/scrape` deals with.
+I do a little tidy text analysis on these menus to top it off.

 ## Structure